Session types in AttendFirst: work and break categories

 | Half-day | Triggered when work minutes fall below the threshold |

 Only work minutes count toward attendance status.
-A full 9-hour day with a 1-hour lunch is still 8 hours of work - Present.
+A 9-hour day with a 1-hour lunch is 8 hours of work - Present.

 | Name | Type | Why |